 - 1.1 This report requests the Committee to review the Council's updated Ethical Governance policies.
 These are the key policies which set out the standards of conduct and integrity that the Council expects of councillors, staff, partners, suppliers and customers when conducting Council business.
-They contain procedures for dealing with breaches of the policies and processes to be followed. - 1.2 The report also requests the Committee to recommend to Full Council to include the updated policies in the Policy Framework which comprises all of the Authority's key polices.
+They contain procedures for dealing with breaches of the policies and processes to be followed. - 1.2 The report also requests the Committee to recommend to Full Council to include the updated policies in the Policy Framework which comprises all the Authority's key polices.

-2. Recommended Decision
+2. Recommended Decisions

-- 2.1 To recommend to Full Council that it adopts the statement of intent in relation to ethical governance.

-- 2.2 To review the following revised policies:
+- 2.1 To review the following revised policies:

 - Anti-Fraud and Corruption Policy

 - Whistleblowing Policy

 - Anti-Money Laundering Policy

 - Covert Surveillance Policy

 - Data Protection Policy

 - Acceptable Use Policy

 - Information Security Policy

 - Retention Policy

 - Processing of Special Category & Criminal Convictions Personal Data Policy

 - Password Policy

-- Income and Debt Management Policy
+- Income and Debt Policy